houseofstake/houseofstake.org/docs/governance-system/rewards-and-incentives.md

 ![Expected Rewards Expenditure when veNEAR scales](assets/venear-rewards.png)

-## Delegate Incentives {#delegate-incentives}

-Endorsed delegates are eligible for rewards — if they meet certain participation standards:

-- Must maintain ≥ 80% voting participation
-- Must publish quarterly public updates with rationale for their votes
-- Must hold ≥ 0.5% of total veNEAR supply
-- Must pass KYC/KYB (for accountability and anti-sybil protection)

-Rewards are proportional to stake and participation, encouraging responsible engagement.

 ## Funding Source {#funding-source}

 All incentives are paid from a predictable and capped funding stream: